nijinjose/Codex-portfolio/index.md

   {% if site.scholar_userid %}<a href="https://scholar.google.com/citations?user={{ site.scholar_userid }}"><i class="ai ai-google-scholar"></i></a>{% endif %}
 </div>

-# About Me

-Welcome!
-I am a Data Scientist and Machine Learning Engineer with 3+ years of experience in developing, deploying, and operationalizing machine learning models, with a strong focus on MLOps and scalable AI solutions.

-I am passionate about advancing AI through research and practical applications and seeking to contribute to advanced AI research and deployments at leading AI organizations.

 <div class="row justify-content-center">
     <div class="col-md-8 text-center">
         <h1 class="mt-4">NIJIN JOSE</h1>